Sheriff

 3. ALL OF THESE STEPS MUST BE DOCUMENTED.

-4. The Applicant MUST obtain a VIN AFFIDAVIT for the vehicle from a law enforcement officer.
-The officer provides his own form.
-An ODOMETER DISCLOSURE STATEMENT must also be completed.
+4. The Applicant MUST obtain a VIN INSPECTION for the vehicle from a law enforcement officer.
+The officer provides their own form and will provide it to you once completed.

-5. An ABANDONED VEHICLE IDENTIFICATION REQUEST MUST be sent to the Motor Vehicle Licensing and Titling Office in Cheyenne (cost is $5.00), together with the original VIN AFFIDAVIT.
-If the vehicle is valued under $600, another form is used and remains within the Sheriff’s Department.
+5. An ABANDONED VEHICLE IDENTIFICATION REQUEST MUST be sent to the Motor Vehicle Licensing and Titling Office in Cheyenne (cost is $15.00), together with the original VIN AFFIDAVIT.

-6. After the identification request is returned, the Applicant MUST provide the above five documents for review by the Big Horn County Sheriff’s Office, C/O Gwen Nelson, P.O.
-Box 69, Basin WY, 82410.
+6. After the identification request is returned, the Applicant MUST provide the above five documents for review by the Big Horn County Sheriff’s Office, C/O Natalie Wardell, P.O.
+Box 69, Basin WY, 82410 or emailed to natalie.wardell@bighorncountywy.gov

 7. The Applicant may then proceed with the process to sell the vehicle at public auction.